Una (Sava)

 The Una (Уна, [ûna]) is a border river between Bosnia and Herzegovina and Croatia and a right tributary of the Sava river.
 It is part of the Black Sea drainage basin, and its watershed has a size of 10200 km2, of which 8080 km2 belongs to Bosnia and Herzegovina, and 2120 km2 to Croatia.
 The total length of the river is 212 km.
-The source of the river is located in the town of Donja Suvaja in Croatia, and its mouth is located near the town of Jasenovac, on the border with Bosnia.
+The source of the river is located near the village of Donja Suvaja in Croatia, and its mouth is located near the village of Jasenovac, on the border with Bosnia.
 The largest right tributaries are the Krka, Unac, Krušnica and Sana rivers, and the largest left tributary is the Klokot river.
 Its longest headwater is the Unac river.
 The largest and most important city located on the river is Bihać.
 Other, important cities and towns are Bosanska Krupa, Bosanski Novi and Bosanska Kostajnica.
 The river is characterized by a multitude of waterfalls, rapids, karst springs and relatively untouched nature.
 A large part of the upper river is part of the Una National Park.